Amplitude Uncertainties Everywhere All at Once: Probabilistic amplitude regression

 as our benchmark.
 The dataset contains 1.1M unweighted events and is generated with \sherpa~\cite{Sherpa:2019gpd} and the \textsc{NJet} library~\cite{Badger:2012pg}.
 The detector acceptance and object definition is mimicked by a set of basis cuts,

 If not mentioned otherwise, we use $70\%$ of the dataset for training. $10\%$ of the dataset are used for validation and selecting the best network; $20\%$, for testing.
 By default, we train for 1000 epochs.
+Figure~\ref{fig:true_amps} shows a histogram of the absolute magnitudes of the squared amplitudes in our dataset, illustrating the dynamic range of the regression task, spanning approximately five orders of magnitude.

 In our previous study~\cite{Bahl:2024gyt}, we investigated various network architectures, including a simple multi-layer perceptron (MLP), a deep sets~\cite{Komiske:2018cqr} inspired architecture, as well as a fully Lorentz and permutation-equivariant network architecture~\cite{Spinner:2024hjm,Brehmer:2024yqw,Bahl:2024meb,Breso:2024jlt}.
 While increasing network complexity allows for more accurate amplitude predictions, it usually also increases the required training and evaluation time.
 In the same study, we have seen that a GELU activation function gives the best results.
 Since the focus of this work is on the proper description of uncertainties, we stick to a simple MLP with carefully chosen input features and a GELU activation function.
 This is GPU efficient and provides sufficiently high accuracy.
+All hyperparameters are summarized in App.~\ref{sec:hyperparams}.

 As network input, we use the 4-vectors of the involved particles.
 We complement them with all possible (logarithmic) Mandelstam invariants

 We also apply a logarithmic transformation to the squared amplitudes to better capture the large variations across different phase-space points.
 All inputs and transformed targets are then standardized to mean zero and unit variance.
 The inverse transformation, including error propagation, is described in App.~\ref{sec:error_prop}.